 All reducible configurations used in this paper also satisfy (i) and (ii) of Lemma \ref{lem:induced-config} (see item (D0) in Lemma \ref{lem:reduc}).
 This property, which is needed for our proof, has not been addressed explicitly in previous proofs of the 4CT.
 We have verified by computer that the conditions of Lemma \ref{lem:induced-config} are satisfied not only for all reducible configurations used in this paper, but also for all reducible configurations used by Robertson et al.\ in \cite{RSST} and by Steinberger in \cite{steinberger2010unavoidable}, so their proofs still stand.

 The D-reducible configurations that we shall use are from a set $\cD$ that has 8202 elements.
 Two of them are the single vertices of degree 3 or 4 from Lemma \ref{lem:3-4} that are relevant when we consider arbitrary triangulations.
 All other configurations in $\cD$ use only vertices of degree at least 5.
-These 8200 configurations are collected in our GitHub repository \footnote{\url{https://github.com/near-linear-4ct/reducible-configurations} }.
+These 8200 configurations are collected in our GitHub repository \footnote{Removed in order to anonymize paper, will be included in camera-ready version.\drop{\url{https://github.com/near-linear-4ct/reducible-configurations}} }.
 The set $\cD$ contains the set of all D-reducible configurations used by Steinberger in \cite{steinberger2010unavoidable}.
 We will use $\cD_0$ to denote this subset of configurations.